 Top / Featured Image credits flickr photo by insertnamehere.99999 http://flickr.com/photos/23258385@N04/2235793340 shared under a Creative Commons (BY) license

-The post "My First Stint as a VConnecting Buddy" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2015/08/first-virtualconnecting-buddy/) on August 16, 2015.
+The post "My First Stint as a VConnecting Buddy" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/08/first-virtualconnecting-buddy/) on August 16, 2015.